oracle/weblogic-kubernetes-operator/site/creating-domain.md

 This technology preview release has some limitations in the create domain script that users should be aware of.

-*	The script assumes the use of the `HostPath` persistent volume provider.
 *	The script creates the specified number of Managed Servers and places them all in one cluster.
 *	The script always creates one cluster.